x

 State, County and Local Programs

 Other down payment assistance for a home can be obtained from states, counties, cities or local townships.
 The aid is most often either an outright grant or loans called "silent seconds."
-A "silent second" is a no-interest loan, that doesn't require a monthly payment either.
+A "silent second" is a no-interest loan, that doesn't require a monthly payment and may not even charge any interest, either.

 For example, through the State of New York Mortgage Association, eligible borrowers who are first-time homebuyers can secure a Down Payment Assistance Loan that carries a 0 percent interest rate, has no monthly payment and is forgiven after 10 years provided the homeowner continues to occupy the property.
-Assistance runs up to $15,000 and the definition of "first-time" homebuyer is generous: it's defined as anyone who has not owned a home in the past three years.
+Assistance runs up to $15,000 and forgivable loan is attached to a SONYMA-offered first mortgage.

-And the Savannah Dream Maker Program in Georgia also offers juicy aid: up to $60,000 in down payment assistance for new construction in revitalization areas.
+And the Savannah Dream Maker Program in Georgia also offers solid aid, with up to $30,000 in down payment and closing assistance in the form of a 30-year, deferred payment second mortgage at a 2% interest rate.

 "My clients have used this program," says Grace Schiffman, an agent at Keller Williams Realty, in Savannah, Georgia, "and it really does help a lot of people become homeowners."